What Is a CIBIL Report?

 7. Inquiry information

 The inquiry section is the final section of the CIBIL report.
 It contains information about any recent inquiries made by lenders.
-Every time you apply for a loan or a credit facility, the lender would send an inquiry to CIBIL about your credit history.
+Every time you apply for a loan or a credit facility, the lender sends an inquiry to CIBIL about your credit history.
 The same is recorded in your CIBIL report as well.
-Each entry includes the name of the lender, date of the application, type of the loan, and the loan amount requested.
+Each entry includes the name of the lender, the date of the application, the type of the loan, and the loan amount requested.

 Dispute Resolution Process